Nonparametric Bayes Modeling of Populations of Networks: Nonparametric Model

 The number of parameters is intractable and massively larger than the sample size $n$ even in small $V$ settings.
-In the motivating neuroscience study, brain images have been processed to obtain adjacency matrices for each subject considering $V=68$ brain regions.
-This implies that, in the absence of constraints, there are $2^{68(68-1)/2}-1=2^{2278}-1$ free parameters to estimate characterizing $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$.
+In the motivating neuroscience study, brain images have been processed to obtain adjacency matrices considering $V=68$ brain regions.
+This implies that, in the absence of constraints, there are $2^{68\cdot 67/2}-1=2^{2278}-1$ free parameters to estimate characterizing $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$.
 Clearly no studies will ever have this many subjects, and hence it is necessary to substantially reduce dimensionality to make the problem tractable.
-However, in reducing dimension, it is important to avoid making overly restrictive assumptions that lead to inadequate characterization of the observed network data.
+However, in reducing dimension, it is important to avoid restrictive assumptions that lead to inadequate characterization of the observed network data.

-To solve this problem, our goal is to develop a provably flexible and tractable factorization for $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$, which reduces dimensionality of the parameter space, while maintaining flexibility in characterizing $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ incorporating network structure.
-The key difference between a network-valued random variable and an unstructured categorical random vector is that the network configurations share a common underlying structure which informs edge probabilities.
-As a result, by carefully combining mixture representations with matrix factorization procedures in constructing the edge probabilities, one might efficiently borrow information across units and within each network, while characterizing individual variability and facilitating clustering.
-By placing priors on the components within this factorization, we induce a prior $\Pi$ for $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$, with full support over the $2^{V(V-1)/2}$-dimensional probability simplex $\mathcal{P}_{2^{V(V-1)/2}}$, while obtaining appealing asymptotic properties.
+One possibility is to rely on nonparametric tensor factorization models for multivariate categorical data \cite**{dun_2009}.
+However, as the length of the binary vectors of edges is quadratic in the number of nodes, models that do not exploit the network structure for dimensionality reduction are expected to have poor performance when the number of nodes is moderate to large.
+In fact, the key difference between a network-valued random variable and an unstructured categorical random vector is that the network configurations share a common underlying structure which informs edge probabilities.
+Hence, by carefully accommodating network structure in modeling of $ \mathcal{L}(\boldsymbol{A}_1), \ldots, \mathcal{L}(\boldsymbol{A}_n)$, one might efficiently borrow information across units and within each network, facilitating dimensionality reduction without substantially affecting flexibility.

-In Subsection 2.2 we first describe the low-rank factorization mechanism, which represents the key building block to reduce dimensionality, borrow information within the network and model topological properties.
-To characterize individual variability in the networks, favor clustering and provide a fully flexible representation for $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$, we consider a hierarchical representation that mixes together different subpopulations each one associated with a specific low-rank factorization mechanism.
-This construction is outlined in subsection 2.3.